 Because search engines prefer to send users to websites that provide a good experience.

-There are two steps towards a fast loading image:
+There are two steps toward a fast-loading image:

 - The first step is to resize the image in pixels – and should come first.